-- The instructor's general behavioral expectations (e.g. note-taking, asking questions, discussion participation, active-listening, etc.) - For online courses, guidelines on "netiquette" and interactions in the course between students and student to instructor. - The instructor's policy on electronics in the classroom - DVC's Disruptive Behavior Policy (See DVC Disruptive Behavior Policies and Procedures: http://www.dvc.edu/communication/policies/disruptive-behavior.html-)
+- The instructor's general behavioral expectations (e.g. note-taking, asking questions, discussion participation, active-listening, etc.) - For online courses, guidelines on "netiquette" and interactions in the course between students and student to instructor. - The instructor's policy on electronics in the classroom

-15. Academic Integrity
+16. Academic Integrity

-It is suggested that syllabi include information about what constitutes academic integrity and how violations will be handled should they occur8.
-DVC CCC has an official policy on what constitutes a violation of academic integrity.
+It is suggested that syllabi include information about what constitutes academic integrity and how violations will be handled should they occur.
+CCC has an official policy on what constitutes a violation of academic integrity.
 Guidelines on academic integrity apply to online courses as well.
 As an instructor, you have discretion on how to interpret and enforce academic integrity in your classroom, but your policy should be clearly stated and consistently applied (consistency ensures an unbiased and fair application of standards).
 If you have course-specific guidelines on collaboration, please include them so students know what your definition of acceptable collaboration is.
 Please consider using the following language in your syllabus: